hero media

 Go for breakfast with all the frills at Mudgee Corner Store where the locals will clock you as an out-of-towner in an instant.
 The cafe, one of the most popular in Mudgee, is generally on the radar of most visitors, and with good reason.

-Head to the Itty Bitty Bread Shop for incredible breads and pastries and to the Mudgee Corner Store for coffee and a mix of burgers, pies, bacon-and-egg rolls.
+Head to the Itty Bitty Bread Shop for incredible breads and pastries and to the Mudgee Corner Store for coffee and a mix of burgers, pies, and bacon and egg rolls.
 BYO eco bag so you can stock up on local artisan provisions for your picnic, such as Farmer Brown pasture-raised eggs, High Valley Feta, Hello Lovelies Cordial and coffee from Fish River Roasters.

 Bunker down in a wooden bolthole at Strikes Mudgee

-Soak up the crisp country air.
-(Image: Nadine Prentice Wunderlust Photography)
+Soak in the clean, crisp country air.
+(Image: Destination NSW)

 The remote timber cabin is cleverly designed with each window offering a different perspective over the surrounding countryside, lacquered in an emerald green gloss.